-1 ) Swimming behavior of miracidia:
+- Swimming behavior of miracidia:

-cAMP is involved in the control of ciliary beating and chemotaxis of miracidia.

-2 )Mechanisms of penetration of cercariae into skin: The studies suggest the involvement of protein kinase C in proteolytic enzyme release from cercariae.

-3 ) Epidemiology and control of $\mathcal{S}$ . haematobium infection:
+CAMP is involved in the control of ciliary - cAMP is involved in the control of ciliary beating and chemotaxis of miracidia. - 2)Mechanisms of penetration of cercariae into skin: The studies suggest the involvement of protein kinase C in proteolytic enzyme release from cercariae. - ${\bf 3}$) Epidemiology and control of ${\it S.\ haematobium}$ infection: